jamietre/CsQuery/README.md

              // do something
         });

-CsQuery provides one other useful promise-related function called `WhenAll`.
+CsQuery provides one other useful promise-related function called `When.All`.
 This lets you create a new promise that resolves when every one of a set of promises has resolved.
 This is especially useful for this situation, since it means you can intiate several independent web requests, and have a promise that resolves only when all of them are complete.
 It works like this:

     var promise1 = CQ.CreateFromUrlAsync(url);